 The other breeds are believed to produce less Fel d1 than other breeds of cat.
 This has yet to be proven.
 However, many cat owners and breeders substantiate this claim.

-Most cats shed all year round, with a heavier shed around springtime.
+Most cats shed all year round, with a more substantial shed around springtime.
 I recently spoke to a Siberian cat breeder who said that Siberian cats tend to shed less year around, but instead shed twice a year heavily.
 She reported that in her experience, the breed has been good for allergy sufferers. *

 Entire male cats produce more Fel d1 than female cats (either entire or spayed).

 Go to cat shows and chat to cat breeders, ask them for their opinion on their chosen breed.
 If they claim their breed is hypoallergenic.
 See for yourself by spending time with the breed(s).
 Even if you visit a cat show or a cat breeder and experience no problems with allergies to a certain breed, sometimes you can have exposure to a cat for weeks or months before allergies become a problem.

 If allergies do become a problem, speak to your doctor.
 There are many ways to relieve symptoms and ways you can reduce exposure to allergens within the home.
 We will cover this in more detail in our next article.